LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 **Student 1**
 TECH QUESTIONS:
-1. What excites you about coding?
+1. How did you get into software development and what about the field was most interesting to you?
 2. What is the difference between an array's index and value?
 As a developer, why is it important to distinguish between the two?
 3. What is iteration?